ITT23/assignment-08-replication-top_idee/documentation.md

 ![mapping example](./assets/docu/mapping_example.jpg)

 Also there is a score-system for each level, where every correct key input gets you points and every correct word/sentence gives you even more points.
 If you type something wrong you will get - you guessed it - negative points.
 All this stuff was mostly done while being at a wedding (as a guest and photograph).
 That's what we do for this course: nothing can stop us working on this project.
 Powered by beer and Aperol Spritz (is this advertisment?
 Sorry).
-For documentation purposes look at this big brain situation (nothing worked at this moment):
+For documentation purposes look at this big brain situation (nothing worked at this moment - eye bags for dramatic purpose):

 ![mapping example](./assets/docu/wedding-coding.jpg)